debby6969/debby6969/README.md

 - **IPv4 validator** — validates dotted decimal input, checks four octets and ensures each is 0–255 to ensure validity of ipv4 format.
 - **Green Fridge** — A website made in Python that enables user to input items they are entering expiry dates to help minimise food waste
 - **Discord Bots** — Made in python to help run servers quicker by doing actions like moderation or server maintenance
+- **learning java** – expanding my skills in Java by writing small projects and experimenting with new concepts
 ---
 ### contacts
 - **discord** - debby6969